 MyCheck predicts that in 2020 there will be these four changes to the hotel process: 1) Booking: The focus in 2020 will be on mobile-centric guest personalization; 2) Check-in: The hotel of the future will be without a front desk.
 A guest will walk into the lobby then straight to the room, as the room number was already sent along with a token that will unlock the door; 3) The Stay: Roomservice and restaurant dining will look quite different, with nearly all transactions being made via smartphone or tablet; 4) Check-Out: Guests will review folios in real time on their smartphones and pull from their mobile wallets to settle the folio on the fly.

 Thanks to advances in mobile payment technology, including a master digital wallet, it is possible for hotels to already offer these services to guests.
-Adding a mobile payment platform to a hotel’s existing mobile app or mobile website can help customize the digital guest experience and increase customer engagement.
+Adding a mobile payment platform or a check in check out app to a hotel’s existing mobile app or mobile website can help customize the digital guest experience and increase customer engagement.
 By giving guests more mobile payment options at the time of booking, the entire guest experience becomes frictionless.